lbernadel/renci-website/src/content/news/features/2015/09/18_unc-renci-join-research-network-focused-on-improving-healthcare-in-the-southeast/index.md

 tags:
     -
 ---
-_RENCI will participate in informatics team for new translational medicine award_

 CHAPEL HILL – The University of North Carolina at Chapel Hill is one of multiple new sites to join the Mid-South Clinical Data Research Network (CDRN), a collaborative partnership that is harnessing data from electronic health records to improve outcomes for patients throughout the Southeast.
 The expansion is funded by a three-year, $8.5 million funding award from the Patient-Centered Outcomes Research Institute (PCORI).